saha0073/baby-cry-detection-from-music-and-noise/README.md

 ## Pipeline Usage

 ### Step 1: Audio Preprocessing
-Preprocess your raw audio files (e.g., `.ogg`) to normalize and reduce noise.

 ```bash
 python audio_preprocessing.py
 ```
-- By default, this script processes all `.ogg` files in a specified directory, normalizes them, applies noise reduction, and saves the processed files (as `.wav`) in an output directory.
+- **audio_preprocessing.py**: Processes all `.ogg` files in a specified directory, normalizes them, applies noise reduction using spectral subtraction, and saves the processed files (as `.wav`) in an output directory.
-- You can modify the script to set your input/output directories as needed.

 ### Step 2: Feature Extraction
-Extract features from the preprocessed audio files.

 ```bash
 python feature_extraction.py
 ```
-- This script processes all `.wav` files in the `processed_audio/` directory (organized by category), extracts a comprehensive set of features, and saves them as JSON files in the `extracted_features/` directory.
+- **feature_extraction.py**: Processes all `.wav` files in the `processed_audio/` directory (organized by category), extracts a comprehensive set of features (energy ratios in cry frequency bands, MFCCs, rhythm, amplitude modulation, music/noise separation, etc.), and saves them as JSON files in the `extracted_features/` directory.

 ### Step 3: Cry Detection & Evaluation
-Run the main evaluation pipeline to apply the rule-based cry detection logic and compute accuracy metrics.

 ```bash
 python main.py
 ```
-- This script loads the extracted features, applies the cry detection rules (from `cry_detection.py`), and evaluates performance across different categories.
-- Results and detailed logs are saved in the `results/` directory, including per-file predictions and overall accuracy metrics.

-## How It Works

-- **audio_preprocessing.py**: Loads audio, converts to mono, normalizes amplitude, and applies basic noise reduction using spectral subtraction.
-- **feature_extraction.py**: Extracts a wide range of features (energy ratios in cry frequency bands, MFCCs, rhythm, amplitude modulation, music/noise separation, etc.) and saves them for each file.
-- **cry_detection.py**: Implements a `CryDetector` class that loads thresholds, analyzes features, and applies a set of hand-crafted rules to decide if a segment contains a cry.
+- **cry_detection.py**: (no need to run python cry_detection.py, it gets called from main.py) Implements a `CryDetector` class that loads thresholds, analyzes features, and applies a set of hand-crafted rules to decide if a segment contains a cry.

 - **main.py**: Runs the full pipeline, applies the detector to all files, logs detailed results, and computes accuracy, precision, recall, and F1 score for each category.
+Results and detailed logs are saved in the `results/` directory, including per-file predictions and overall accuracy metrics.

+- **visualize_features.py**: Generates all the visualizations and plots (feature distributions, decision boundaries, feature importance, and category accuracy) from the results.
+Run this script after main.py to create a visual report in the `results/` directory.

 ## Results and Accuracy Metrics